matbme/matbme/README.md

 ## Welcome to my own little plane of Oblivion! 🪐

 My name is Mateus Begnini Melchiades and I am a developer and researcher in **Machine Learning** at Unisinos University in São Leopoldo, Brazil.
-I am currently majoring at the same university in **Computer Science** and expect to graduate in 2023.
-My field of study is centered towards NLP and Neural Networks for health and finance applications.
+My main field of study is centered around Option discovery in Reinforcement Learning, but I also work on projects related to NLP and Neural Networks.
+I have also earned a bachelor's degree in Computer Science from the same university, with an outstanding student award from the Brazilian Computing Society (SBC).

-When I'm not busy with school and/or work I usually ~~procastinate~~ create and contribute to open source projects mostly related to Linux and (Neo)vim.
-The programming languages I usually work with are:
+On my spare time, I use my programming skills to create and contribute to open-source projects mostly related to Linux.
+I spend most of this time improving [Vanilla OS](https://vanillaos.org), which I act as Contributors Leader.

+The programming languages I usually work with are (in order of familiarity):
-- Python (also popular libraries like Pandas, Numpy, PyTorch, ...)
+- Python (including popular libraries like Pandas, Numpy, PyTorch, ...)
+- Go
 - C
 - Lua
 - Bash
+- Rust
 - Vala
-- Rust
-- Go

 ### My creations
 - *JABS.nvim*: A minimal buffer switcher window for Neovim written in Lua.
 - *tree-sitter-vala*: A [tree-sitter](https://tree-sitter.github.io/tree-sitter/) implementation for the [Vala](https://wiki.gnome.org/Projects/Vala) programming language.
+- *Albius*: An installer backend focused on immutable Linux distributions, but suitable for all distros (part of Vanilla OS)

 ### Larger projects I contribute to
-- [Vanilla OS](https://vanillaos.org) contributor: I help develop and improve system applications like ABroot and Apx, as well as GNOME-related projects for better graphical integration with the OS.
+- [Vanilla OS](https://vanillaos.org) Contributors Leader: I develop and improve system applications like ABroot and Apx, as well as GNOME-related projects for better integration with the OS.
+My role in the project also involves managing incoming contributions and making sure our applications work as expected.

 ### Research papers I worked at:
 - Co-author of "FastIoT - A Compression Model for Displaying a Huge Volume of IoT data in Web Environments" (publication pending)